-Afternoon will include a hike up Bald Mountain (may adjust to spend more time at Providence; especially to observe recent thin & burn treatments).
+Afternoon will include a hike up Bald Mountain (may adjust to spend more time at Providence, based on desires of trip participants).
 The hike is approximately 75 minutes each way.

 Dinner & lodging in Shaver Lake is optional, though must be pre-booked (Participants are free, as of the evening of July 22, to continue onto other trips or head for the airports at Fresno, or elsewhere)